Celebrating a family birthday in this current climate? Here’s how to make your little one’s day extra special with a birthday party at home.

 9. Decorate the house with these easy tutorials

-Other than cake and presents, a birthday party isn’t complete without some decorations.
-Whip out your craft kit and make these easy decorations for the birthday party at home.
+Other than cake and presents, a birthday party at home isn’t complete without some decorations.
+Whip out your craft kit and make these easy decorations for the home.
 You could get the kids to help to craft these cool zigzag streamers out of coloured paper, string together this easy birthday tassel garland.
-Psst, you don’t even need fancy supplies, just some coloured tissue paper, scissors and string, and you’re good to go.
+You don’t even need fancy supplies, just some coloured tissue paper, scissors and string, and you’re good to go.

 Or, you could go nuts with scrap paper, fabric, glue and other materials to make your own cardboard collage – this one by ArtBar is in the form of a rainbow, but it can be any shape the birthday kid prefers.